Miniature Politics: are model green conferences any easier?

-To get a handle on climate conferences, IFLA! writer Harry Lloyd went to the CEMS model UNFCCC to see the lie of the land.
+To get a handle on the mammoth complexity of international climate agreements and conferences, IFLA! writer Harry Lloyd went to the CEMS model UNFCCC to see whether a mini version is any more straightforward.

 I tell you what I want.
 You tell me what you want.
 We meet somewhere in the middle.
 Could negotiating be simpler?

 Yet the names of cities holding climate negotiations over the last twenty years are synonymous with complexity: Copenhagen, Katowice, Paris.
 The body governing the negotiating process is the monolithic United Nations Framework Convention on Climate Change (UNFCCC).
 National representations to the UNFCCC along with NGOs, industry groups and the media gather annually in their tens of thousands at a Conference of the Parties (COP).

 The words we use to describe the climate emergency matter, and that’s true not just of its portrayal in the public eye, but also at the coalface of state-level efforts to tackle it.
 Every successful negotiation is achieved through communication between delegates.
 What linguistic tools do these delegates have at their disposal – what actually works?